Classes are currently offered online, live, via Zoom.

 During this training you will learn to build and run simulation models using many of RiverWare's features.
 We start by analyzing an existing model, then you will build a model from scratch, adding objects and selecting physical process methods to tailor the simulation to a specific river system and for specific modeling purposes.
-You will learn how to run a model driven by input data and special flags, display and analyze the results, and diagnose problems.
-We also introduce many of RiverWare’s utilities such as the system control table (SCT), scripting tools for automating run procedures and executing in batch mode, multiple run management, the RiverWare Interactive Scenario Explorer, and connecting to a database using database management interfaces (DMIs).
+You will learn how to run a model driven by input data and special flags, display and analyze the results and diagnose problems.
+We also introduce many of RiverWare’s utilities, such as the system control table (SCT), scripting tools for automating run procedures and executing in batch mode, multiple run management (MRM), the RiverWare Interactive Scenario Explorer (RiverWISE), and connecting to a database using database management interfaces (DMIs).
 The final exercise introduces rulebased simulation, the topic of the follow-on course.

-After you have taken the course, the training models (including those you developed through the tutorials) will be available to you, along with a 2-month software license.
+After you have taken the course, the training models (including those you developed through the tutorials) will be available to you, along with a two-month software license.

 Rulebased Simulation Modeling is a course for users who have a thorough understanding of pure simulation as covered in the Simulation course and wish to develop models that use rule logic for operational policies that drive the solution.
 It has been taught for over 20 years by the RiverWare research and development team.
 The course includes both lectures and self-guided tutorials.